openego/eGon-data/docs/about.rst

 Objectives of the project
 =========================

 Driven by the expansion of renewable generation capacity and the progressing electrification of other energy sectors, the electrical grid increasingly faces new challenges: fluctuating supply of renewable energy and simultaneously a changing demand pattern caused by sector coupling.
 However, the integration of non-electric sectors such as gas, heat, and e-mobility enables more flexibility options.
 The eGo_n project aims to investigate the effects of sector coupling on the electrical grid and the benefits of new flexibility options.
-This requires the creation of a high spatial and temporal resolution data model of all sectors considered.
+This requires the creation of a spatially and temporally highly resolved database for all sectors considered.

 eGon-data as one element of the eGo-Toolchain
 =============================================

+In the eGo_n project different tools were developed, which are in exchange with each other and have to serve the respective requirements on data scope, resolution, and format.
+The results of the data model creation have to be especially adapted to the requirements of the tools eTraGo and eDisGo for power grid optimization on different grid levels.
+A PostgreSQL database serves as an interface between the data model creation and the optimization tools.
+The figure below visualizes the interdependencies between the different tools.

 Modeling concept and scenarios
 ===============================